szegedim/codec21/codec21.md

  - Traditional **JPEG and MPEG rely on waveforms and block correlations** requiring higher memory use, compute and power use.
  - **Codec21 has a linear O(n) encoding** algorithm for palette lookup, linear interpolation, and quantization making it efficient for embedded applications
  - An encoder specific noise threshold can avoid stripes due to the local palette with minimal overhead.
- - We **do not use deflate** or any other enthropy encoding.
+ - We **do not use deflate** or any other entropy encoding.
 The reason is simply to optimize for low latency.
    Deflate requires excess memory and excess compute in exchange for about additional 50% compression ratio.
    This may be acceptable for certain implementations, but it may prevent the use of microcontrollers, so we decided against it.
  - Another reason not using deflate is that we have a **fixed bandwidth saturation requirement** of 25 Mbps of 100 Mbps